Learn · Real Estate · 7 min read

 How appraisers measure a log home

 This is the correct and standard approach.
-Problems arise when sellers, county assessors, or previous owners have reported interior measurements instead — a common error on log homes where the wall thickness difference is substantial enough to matter on a per-square-foot basis.
+Problems arise when sellers, county assessors, or previous owners have reported interior measurements instead, a common square footage discrepancy on log homes where the wall thickness difference is substantial enough to matter on a per-square-foot basis.

 Log wall types and why they matter